puppetlabs/puppet_metrics_dashboard/REFERENCE.md

 Data type: `Array[String]`

 An array of PuppetDB servers to collect metrics from.
-Defaults to `["$::settings::certname"]` A list of PuppetDB servers that will be configured for telegraf to query.
+Defaults to `["$settings::certname"]` A list of PuppetDB servers that will be configured for telegraf to query.

 Default value: $puppet_metrics_dashboard::params::puppetdb_list